elkcityhazard/chef-frank/content/recipes/seafood-dishes/seafood-chowder-recipe/index.md

 date: 2019-12-16T15:12:38+00:00

 ---
-Seafood Chowder, Quick Easy Thick Creamy Soup and Chowder Recipe.
+Seafood Chowder, Quick Thick Creamy Soup and Chowder Recipe.
 Use Your Choice of Scallops, Shrimp, Crab or Lobster.
 Fun and Simple to Prepare.
 Seafood Chowder is a Great Lunch.
 Serve With Oyster Crackers, a <a href="/wordpress/sandwich-recipes/" rel="noopener noreferrer" target="_blank">Sandwich</a> or <a href="/wordpress/vegetables-and-salad-recipes/" rel="noopener noreferrer" target="_blank">Salad</a>.

 ## Seafood Chowder Ingredients

-**Serves about 8-10**
+**Serves about 8-10&#8457;*

   * 2 c assorted seafood, chopped, raw (crab, shrimp, clams, scallops)
   * 3 potaotoes, peeled diced